Sensitive payment data (PSD2), SEPA, and GDPR: How do they interconnect?

 Tokenization and encryption are advanced forms of pseudonymization,.
 TokenEx’s tokenization and encryption solutions are well-recognized and accepted forms of pseudonymization, which makes GDPR compliance more affordable and much easier to accomplish.
 These are the same processes TokenEx uses to protect the private data of our clients worldwide—without a single breach or exposure—for over a decade.

 The TokenEx Cloud Security Platform can be used to satisfy many of the compliance requirements of the GDPR.
-As GDPR goes into effect, it is certain to change and be amended over time, so utilizing a flexible and constantly evolving cloud tokenization platform like TokenEx will assist in you in your compliance and security endeavors for years to come.
+As GDPR goes into effect, it is certain to change and be amended over time, so utilizing a flexible and constantly evolving cloud tokenization platform like TokenEx will assist you in your compliance and security endeavors for years to come.